Our optical practices and their staff are members of your local healthcare team.

 Anyone who receives information from us also has a legal duty to keep this information confidential, subject to recognised exceptions of the types listed above.

-You have the right to confidentiality under the Data Protection Act 1998, the Human Rights Act 1998 and the common law duty of confidence (the Disability Discrimination and the Race Relations Acts may also apply).
+You have the right to confidentiality under the General Data Protection Regulation (GDPR) and the Data Protection Act 2018, the Human Rights Act 1998 and the common law duty of confidence (the Disability Discrimination and the Race Relations Acts may also apply).

 We also comply with the NHS Code of Practice on Confidentiality and optical practices have a requirement under their professional Code of Ethics to keep records about you confidential, secure and accurate.